Jakomnom/Credit-Risk-Modeling/README.md

 is rich with understanding of the multifaceted process involved in assessing and mitigating credit risk.
 It recognizes the amalgamation of technology, data-driven insights, and financial expertise as the bedrock of effective risk management within the dynamic landscape of contemporary finance.

+### DATA

+The dataset used for this project contains all available data for more than 300,000 consumer loans issued from 2007 to 2015 by Lending Club: a large US peer-to-peer lending company.
+There are several different versions of this dataset.
+We have used a version available on kaggle.com.
+You can find it here.